browserstack/browserstack-gradle-plugin/README.md

 gradle clean execute${buildVariantName}TestsOnBrowserstack

-For running tests on a project with no variants, you can simply run following command for uploading and running tests on debug apk:
+For running tests on a project with no variants, you can simply run following command for building, uploading and running tests on debug apk:

 ```
 gradle clean executeDebugTestsOnBrowserstack